ioccc-src/winner/2020/burton/README.md

 ### Notes:

 One <strike>ping</strike> argument only.
-It will segfault on zero arguments, and display strange results if more than one argument.
+It will segfault on zero arguments, and display strange results with more than one argument.

 Small, non-negative integers only.
 Useful range is `0 ..
 511`, sorta, for LE; `0
 ..
 255` for BE.
 Bonus points if you can explain why the limits work this way.